 - 2019 AIQEF Committee Charter was integrated with the IQA Constitution and the AIQEF merged with the IQA.
 The AIQEF Committee is working proactively with the IQA Board.

 Branch Chair Honour Board

 The Institute's involvement in education and training

 The primary objective of the IQA is to 'advance the Science of quarrying in Australia in the interests of the public at large and also assist the advancement of the Science by working cooperatively with the other international institutes'.
 The Institute in Australia has worked to achieve this objective through its commitment to education and training.

-Since 1956 the Institute in Australia has conducted annual national conferences (bar 2002).
-The various branches hold a range of seminars and the branches and sub-branches conduct breakfast and dinner meetings.
-These conferences, seminars and meetings include presentations on technical, regulatory and safety matters and are open to attendance by the institute and non-members.
+Since 1956 the Institute in Australia has conducted annual national conferences (Bar 2002 and 2020).
+The various branches hold a range of seminars and the branches and sub-branches conduct breakfast, lunch and dinner meetings.
+These conferences, seminars and meetings include presentations on technical, regulatory and safety matters and are open to attendance by the institute members and non-members.
 The IQA has grown to be the leading provider of technical quarry training, specific quarry courses and quarry manager training for the extractive industry.

 The Institute of Quarrying Coat of Arms